 Users also have the choice of being the single tenant in their own bare-metal instances, which implicitly protects against side-channel attacks by enforcing isolation, but if the choice of horizontal scaling is imposed by the database’s lack of ability to scale up well, the extra resources brought in by a large physical server will not translate to better performance or reduction of node count and be wasted as a result, tipping the balance in favor of enduring a systemic security risk.

-In Scylla, all operations— from foreground ingestion and reads to maintenance operations, like data streaming and compactions, scale up linearly with the amount of resources (disk speed, number of cores, etc).
+In ScyllaDB, all operations— from foreground ingestion and reads to maintenance operations, like data streaming and compactions, scale up linearly with the amount of resources (disk speed, number of cores, etc).

 Another key benefit of scaling up is also minimizing your threat attack surface.
 A fewer large nodes are far easier to defend than a sprawling horizontal cluster.
 Thus, if you redeploy from a sprawling containerized horizontal topology today to a vertically-scaled baremetal or reserved instance topology tomorrow, many of the risks associated with ZombieLoad and other side-channel attacks are reduced greatly or even effectively eliminated.

-At Scylla, we believe users should never have to make the fool’s choice between economics and security.
-Scylla’s ability to scale up and out makes sure that the user can efficiently run larger machines effectively utilizing the entire physical server, without breaking the bank.
+At ScyllaDB, we believe users should never have to make the fool’s choice between economics and security.
+ScyllaDB’s ability to scale up and out makes sure that the user can efficiently run larger machines effectively utilizing the entire physical server, without breaking the bank.
 With nobody listening to the side channel, side channel attacks, present or future, are of no concern.

 ZombieLoad Survival Pocket Guide